libsteve/Go-Go-Gadget-Repo/README.markdown

 * include flies
 * (un-)define names
-* conditionally ex- or include text if a name is (un-)ddefined
+* conditionally ex- or include text if a name is (un-)defined

 Handles the following customary commands lines